Xilinx/Vitis_Accel_Examples/GUIREADME.md

 ### Create the Hello World Application Example Project in the GUI
-- In the Vitis GUI, Create a new project for the example design.
+- In the Vitis GUI, select *Create Application Project* to create a new project for the example design.
 This will open the *New Project Wizard*.

 - In the *Templates* page, select an example that has been downloaded.